Former Penn State coach Sandusky: mentor or molester?

 The son of a couple that ran a recreation center in Washington, Pennsylvania, Sandusky played football for four years at Penn State.

-He spent 32 years as an assistant to revered head coach Joe Paterno and retired in 1999.
+He spent 32 years as an assistant to head coach Joe Paterno and retired in 1999.

 As defensive overseer, Sandusky dialed up blitzes and helped Penn State win national championships in 1982 and 1986.
 He was named assistant coach of the year in 1986 and 1999 by prestigious football groups.